The Way to Avoid Being a Slave to Sin

 My wife thought for a moment and said, “What you’re saying makes sense.
 The Lord is holy and we are still sinful.
 We are not worthy of entering God’s kingdom.
 It’s just that … I suddenly remembered … didn’t Pastor Liu invite a Korean Pastor Kim to the church?
 How about we do some seeking on this issue?”
 I said: “Yeah, that’s a good idea.
 The Lord Jesus said: ‘Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you’ (Matthew 7:7).
 As long as we seek, I believe that the Lord will lead us.
 As a pastor, I have to consider the lives of our brothers and sisters.
 If I’m cavalier in my faith, I’ll be doing them as well as myself a disservice.
 Let’s wait until Pastor Kim comes and then seek from him on this issue.”

 Since I was planning to seek out Pastor Kim, I wanted to know a little about his background.
 I went online to search for the Korean church he was with.
 On the pages that popped up, I saw the website https://www.holyspiritspeaks.org.
 Opening it, these words drew me in: “Man received much grace, such as the peace and happiness of the flesh, the faith of one member bringing blessing on an entire family, the healing of sickness, and so on.
 The rest were the good deeds of man and his godly appearance; if man could live on the basis of these, he was considered an acceptable believer.
 Only believers of this kind could enter heaven after death, which means that they were saved.
 But, in their lifetime, these people did not understand at all the way of life.
 All they did was to commit sins and then confess their sins in a constant cycle without making any path toward changing their disposition: Such was the condition of man in the Age of Grace.
 Has man received complete salvation?
-No!” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
+No!” (“The Mystery of the Incarnation (4)” in ).
 These were so well put that I absolutely had to keep reading: “Therefore, after that stage of work was finished, there still remained the work of judgment and chastisement.
 This stage is to make man pure by means of the word and thereby give him a path to follow.
 This stage would not be fruitful or meaningful if it continued with the casting out of demons, for it would fail to extirpate man’s sinful nature, and man would come to a standstill at the forgiveness of his sins.
 Through the sin offering, man has been forgiven his sins, for the work of the crucifixion has already come to an end and God has prevailed over Satan.
 But the corrupt disposition of man still remaining within him, man can still sin and resist God, and God has not gained mankind.
 That is why in this stage of work God uses the word to expose the corrupt disposition of man, causing him to practice in accordance with the right path.
 This stage is more meaningful than the previous one, as well as more fruitful, for now it is the word that directly supplies man’s life and enables the disposition of man to be completely renewed; it is a much more thorough stage of work” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
 Reading this was incredibly exciting for me.
 Although I couldn’t entirely understand it and some of it was even puzzling for me, these words allowed me to see some hope.
 I felt that within this I could find a path to purify and change myself.
 I thanked God from the bottom of my heart for hearing my prayer.
 As I went on reading, I felt that these really were wonderful words that watered and shepherded my thirsty soul.
 I saw this on the website: “If you can’t find the Gospel Hotline in your country or region, please leave us a message and we will contact you as soon as possible.”
 I took a quick look and didn’t see a hotline for the Philippines, so I immediately left a message, and wrote down my contact number and email address with no hesitation.

 After I got home that evening, I told my wife about it and after hearing what I had to say, she was willing to seek as well.
 I really thank the Lord that they responded to my message the next day and arranged to connect with us online that very same afternoon.
 That afternoon, we spoke to Sister Liu and Sister Su.
 From that conversation, I felt that they spoke simply, deftly and with insight.
 My wife was even more anxious than me and said, “Do you mind if I ask a question?”
 They enthusiastically said, “Of course.”
 My wife replied, “On your church’s website it says, ‘God of the last days has done a stage of the work of judgment and chastisement.’
-My husband and I know that no unholy person will see the Lord because He is holy, but in Romans it says, ‘That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved’ (Romans 10:9).
+My husband and I know that no unholy person will see the Lord because He is holy, but in Romans it says, ‘That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised Him from the dead, you shall be saved’ (Romans 10:9).
 ‘For whoever shall call on the name of the Lord shall be saved’ (Romans 10:13).
 If we believe in the Lord Jesus then we are already saved and can enter the kingdom of heaven, so why is God of the last days doing a stage of the work of judgment and chastisement?
 I’m not really clear on this and I hope to hear your thoughts.”

 Sister Liu replied, “Thanks be to God!
 Let’s fellowship together and let God guide us.
 Let’s first take a look at what ‘being saved’ means here.
 In the latter period of the Age of Law, people had all grown far from God and no longer had God-fearing hearts.
 They had become more and more sinful and went so far as to offer up blind, lame and diseased livestock and birds as sacrifices.
 The people of that time no longer upheld the law and they were all in danger of being condemned to death for violating the law.
 Given the situation, in order to save those living under the law from certain death, God Himself became flesh and undertook the work of redemption, and was ultimately crucified to redeem the whole of mankind from sin.
-People could be forgiven of their sins by believing in the Lord Jesus, thus becoming qualified to come before God in prayer and enjoy the blessings of God’s grace.
+People could be forgiven of their sins by believing in the Lord Jesus, thus becoming qualified to come before God in prayer and enjoy the grace and blessings of God.
 This is the true meaning of ‘being saved’ in the Age of Grace.
 In other words, ‘being saved’ is nothing more than a person’s sins being forgiven.
 That is, God doesn’t regard people as being tainted by sin anymore, but that doesn’t mean that they’re not inherently sinful.
 Therefore, being saved does not mean that we are completely purified and have attained complete salvation.
 If we want to be purified, we have to acceptwork of the last days.”